What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 What to Look For

 Sodium under 50mg per teaspoon: This is the gold standard for daily use.
-Sodium between 50-75mg is acceptable.
+According to FDA guidelines, sodium between 50-75mg is acceptable, and anything labeled "very low sodium" must be 35mg or less per serving.
 Anything over 100mg should be used sparingly if you're concerned about cardiovascular health.
 Salamander is one of the healthiest hot sauces in this category with all three varieties under 50mg.

 Recognizable ingredients: If you can't picture the ingredient in its original form (fresh peppers, carrots, garlic, vinegar), be skeptical.
 "Natural flavors" is the industry's way of saying "we don't want to tell you what this is."
+A sauce with 17 ingredients that are all real foods (peppers, fruits, spices, bourbon) is fundamentally different from one with 8 ingredients including xanthan gum, liquid smoke, and "natural flavoring."
 Real food hot sauce lists ingredients you'd find in your kitchen.

 Fresh produce listing: "Fresh jalapeños" beats "jalapeño powder" or "jalapeño mash."
 "Fresh garlic" beats "garlic powder."
 "Real mango" beats "natural mango flavor."
 The distinction matters for both nutrition and flavor.